Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 A complete machine-verifiable proof using Lean 4 is included in Appendix A, ensuring logical and computational rigor.

 ## 2. Framework: Hyper-Modal Grounding Principles
 This section introduces the formal axiomatic foundation of the proof, designed to be as minimal and necessary as possible.
-We use S5 modal logic, which assumes that all possible worlds are equally accessible (reflexive, symmetric, and transitive).
+We use S5 modal logic, which assumes that all possible worlds are equally accessible (reflexive, symmetric, and transitive, Blackburn et al. 2001).
 Within this logical space, we define five axioms:

 ### (A1) Hyper-Minimal Principle of Sufficient Reason (HM-PSR)
 Every contingent truth must be grounded in a necessary ontological basis.
 Formally: